backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-06-13-the-loopinarium.md

   - midi
   - chaos
 category: unbelievable-exception
-intro: >
-  How to deal with cerebral duality in an even more dual way.
+intro: How to deal with cerebral duality in an even more dual way.
 image:
   file:    loopinarium.png
   caption: Yes, I did use AI to generate the image.
-But the text is original!
+But the text is mine!
 ---

 ## Introduction